RubixML/ML/docs/probabilistic.md

 ```

 ### Predict Probabilities of a Single Sample
-Predict the probabilities of a single sample and return the result:
+Predict the probabilities of a single sample and return the joint distribution:
 ```php
 public probaSample(array $sample) : array
 ```